 We had made it this far.
 Going home was out of the question.
 I had a backpack full of gear, after all.

-We slept over the quiet and dimly-lit shopping mall.
+We slept in a hotel near the shopping mall.
 By 6:00 am on the 17th, there was a line.
 A very short line.
 Eyes bloodshot, I entered the line as the 13th person.
 I said goodbye to my brother, who needed to go to work.

 The line didn’t start to gain traction until 10:00 – 11:00 am.
 I killed some time by playing Pokémon Pinball: RS and mingling with the other people in the line.
 By 11:45 or so, Orr started signing copies.